 This vulnerability allows local users, who are logged on to execute code of their choosing with higher privileges, through running a specially crafted application.
 Successful attacks can execute code in the context of the kernel and gain SYSTEM privileges, the highest amount of power on a Windows system.

 In addition to this vulnerability, patches for the remaining 55 vulnerabilities are also available.
 It is recommended that organisations perform a risk assessment to determine where their security is weakest and patch accordingly.
-For a full list of patch information, see here.

 Source: Threat Post